 How to re-balance your finances when you’ve been feeling down

-Poor mental wellbeing can mean you make financial decisions you didn’t intend or, alternatively, avoid making important money decisions.
+Poor mental wellbeing may mean you make money decisions you didn’t intend to make or, avoid making ithem at all.
 When you do feel like you can tackle your problems you need to do two things:

 - correct any damage caused